thomasvm/unfold/readme.md

 # Unfold
 Unfold is a complete **deployment solution** for .net based web applications.
-It gives you the ability to easily create and customize your deployment scenario's without having to resort to complex tools that are hard to automize or difficult to setup.
+It gives you the ability to easily create and customize your deployment scenario's without having to resort to complex tools that are hard to automate or difficult to setup.
 Unfold is _only_ powershell, so there's very little magic going on under the hood.

 Check [Getting Started](https://github.com/thomasvm/unfold/wiki/Getting-Started) wiki page for installation instructions